zerwes/ansible-ensure-service-running/README.md

 TASK [testservicewarn : ensure apache service state is started] ***************************************************************************************************************************************************
 ok: [testhost]
 ```
-All fine and as expected, but the f*... warning is annoying ...
+All fine and as expected, but the f... warning is annoying ...

 ## register the desired state of the service and apply it
 So, if the handlers make problems, we can register a required restart of the service and on the end ensure the service has the desired state, something like